lucis-e/LMG_BioinfoProgrammingChallenges/LMG_Assignment2/README.md

-# CODE FOR ASSIGNMENT #2: INTENSIVE INTEGRATION USING WEB APIs
+# CODE FOR ASSIGNMENT #2: intensive integration using web APIs

 ```
 This code was created in collaboration with my colleague Miguel La Iglesia Mirones